yardstickpics/tools/README.md

 ## `Metadata`

 Programmatic API for using/browsing the metadata.
-The class' constructor takes one option:
+The class' constructor takes following options:

  * `sha1s` — optional array of SHA-1 hashes of images to interate.
 If this option is not provided, it iterates over all available images.
+ * `root` — optional path of clone of the [`metadata`](https://github.com/yardstickpics/metadata). `./metadata/` by default.

 ```js
 const yr = require('yr');